Jim-Hodapp-Coaching/ambi/README.md

 # Ambi

-Ambi is a web service that presents a Phoenix LiveView frontend to display real time ambient room conditions like temperature, humidity, pressure, air quality, dust concentration, etc. It uses the Bulma CSS framework for some attractive base UI components and Phoenix LiveView to push updates to the client with no page refresh needed.
+Ambi is an Elixir-based web service that presents a Phoenix LiveView frontend to display real time ambient room conditions like temperature, humidity, pressure, air quality, dust concentration, etc. It uses the Bulma CSS framework for some attractive base UI components and Phoenix LiveView to push updates to the client with no page refresh needed.